Alía Warsco

 thanks for visiting my site.

-I’m Alía Warsco (she/her/ella), a Brooklyn-based librarian focused on critical librarianship, digital scholarship, and digital access and preservation.
+I’m Alía Warsco (she/her/ella), a Brooklyn-based librarian focused on critical librarianship, minimal computing, and digital access and preservation for libraries and archives.
 I completed my MSLIS from Long Island University in December 2024 and my MA in Latin American and Caribbean studies from NYU in May 2025.
+I am currently the the Digital Projects Coordinator at the Hispanic Society in Washington Heights, where I manage the infrastructure and web presence of the Hispanic Society’s digital collections.
+I develop strategies for long-term preservation and storage, accurate and just metadata, and reliable ingest into our open-source DAMS Platform, Archipelago.

-My practice is informed by methods of Indigenous and critical librarianship, and my research centers on Indigenous language use in Latin America as a form of resistance and identify formation.
+My practice is informed by methods of digital preservation and critical librarianship, and my graduate research centered on Indigenous language use in Latin America as a form of resistance and identify formation.
 I learned Runasimi (Quechua, Cusco Variety) during my time at NYU.
 I am the digital librarian and creator of Runakunaq Bibliotecanku, a collection of resources that center the Andes and Quechua language.

 I interrogate how—and indeed whether—digital libraries and archives can be employed for Indigenous language documentation and learning.
-My thesis for NYU involved digitizing, transcribing, and translating Cronicawan, a state-supported Quechua newspaper published in 1975 in Peru.
-I am also a member of the Runasimi Outreach Collective at NYU.
-I am interested in minimal computing and static approaches to digital initiatives.
+My thesis involved digitizing, transcribing, and translating Cronicawan, a state-supported Quechua newspaper published in 1975 in Peru.
+I was also a member of the Runasimi Outreach Collective at NYU.